tencentyun/intlcloud-documents/product/计算/无服务器云函数/开发指南/开发语言/PHP_intl.md

 ## Execution Method

-When creating an SCF, you need to specify the execution method.
-When using PHP, the execution method is similar to `index.main_handler`, where `index` indicates that the entry file to be executed is `index.php` and `main_handler` indicates that the entry function to be executed is `main_handler` function.
-When submitting a code zip package using local zip file upload and COS upload, make sure that the root directory of the zip package contains the specified entry file and the file contains the defined entry function.
-File name and function name must be same with those entered in execution method to avoid execution failures caused by the inability to find the entry file and entry function.
+When you create an SCF function, you need to specify an execution method.
+If the PHP programming language is used, the execution method is similar to `index.main_handler`, where `index` indicates that the executed entry file is `index.php`, and `main_handler` indicates that the executed entry function is `main_handler`.
+When submitting the zip code package by uploading the zip file locally or through COS, please make sure that the root directory of the package contains the specified entry file, the file contains the entry function specified by the definition, and the names of the file and function match those entered in the trigger; otherwise, execution will fail as the entry file or entry function cannot be found.

-## Input Parameter
+## Input Parameters

 The input parameters in the PHP environment include $event and $context.

-* $event: Passes triggering event data.
+* $event: This parameter is used to pass the trigger event data.
-* $context: Passes runtime information to your processing program.
+* $context: This parameter is used to pass runtime information to your handler.

 ## Return and Exception

-Your processing program can return values using `return`.
-The processing method of returned values varies depending on the call type of the function.
+Your handler can use `return` to return a value.
+The return value will be handled differently depending on the type of call when the function is called.

-* Synchronous call: In case of a synchronous call, the returned values are serialized and returned to the caller in JSON format.
-The caller can obtain the returned values for subsequent processing.
-For example, the call method for function debugging via the console is a synchronous call, which can capture and display the values returned by the function after the call is completed.
+* Sync call: When sync call is used, the return value will be serialized and returned to the caller in JSON format.
+The caller can get the return value for subsequent handling.
+For example, the calling method of function testing in the console is sync call, which can capture the function return value and display it after the call is completed.
-* Asynchronous call: For asynchronous call, because the call method returns a value just after the function is triggered and does not wait for the function to complete its execution, the returned value of the function will be discarded.
+* Async call: When async call is used, since the calling method returns right after the function is triggered, it will not wait for the function to complete execution, and the return value of the function will be discarded.

-Regardless of synchronous or asynchronous calls, the returned values are displayed in `ret_msg` of the function log.
+In addition, the return value will be displayed at the `ret_msg` position in the function log for both sync call and async call.

-In the function, you can exit the function by calling die().
-Then the function will be marked as failed and the log will also record the output when the function exits using die().
+You can exit the function by calling die().
+At this point, the function will be marked as execution failed, and the output from the exit using die() will also be recorded in the log.

 ## Log
-You can use the following statement in the program to complete the log output:
+You can use the following statements in the program to output the log:

 * echo or echo()
 * print or print()
 * print_r()
 * var_dump()

-The output can be found in the `log` of the function log.
+The output can be viewed at the `log` location in the function log.

+## Installed Extensions

+The currently installed PHP extensions are listed below for your reference.
+If you need other extensions, please submit a ticket to contact us.

+* date
+* libxml
+* openssl
+* pcre
+* sqlite3
+* zlib
+* bcmath
+* bz2
+* calendar
+* ctype
+* curl
+* dom
+* hash
+* fileinfo
+* filter
+* ftp
+* SPL
+* iconv
+* json
+* mbstring
+* session
+* standard
+* mysqlnd
+* PDO
+* pdo_mysql
+* pdo_sqlite
+* Phar
+* posix
+* Reflection
+* mysqli
+* SimpleXML
+* soap
+* sockets
+* exif
+* tidy
+* tokenizer
+* xml
+* xmlreader
+* xmlwriter
+* zip
+* eio
+* protobuf
+* redis
+* Zend OPcache

+You can also print and view the installed extensions at any time using the `print_r(get_loaded_extensions());` code.